 He has also worked on several projects with Sherpas Cinema, most notably ‘Into the Mind’ an innovative concept feature that oscillates between dream & reality that follows a common skier as he grapples with the concept of risk vs. reward in extreme sports.

 As a feature film composer Jacob has worked in action, thriller, drama, comedy and horror.
 Recently he scored 'Pawn', an action-thriller starring Oscar-winner Forest Whitaker, Ray Liotta, Michael Chiklis & Common and ‘A Resurrection', a horror picture starring Mischa Barton, Devon Sawa and the late-great Michael Clarke Duncan.

 In 2011 he worked with director Joel Soisson (Dracula 2000, Piranaha 3DD) scoring his 'Children of the Corn : Genesis' for the Weinstein Company.
-And at the end of the year he was contacted by director Hooman Khalili to score 'Olive' - the first feature film that was shot entirely on a cellphone.
+That same year brought 'Olive' - the first feature film that was shot entirely on a cellphone.
 Starring Gena Rowlands (The Notebook, Skeleton Key) the film also features four original songs by Dolly Parton.